Paul O. Carrese: Education

 Carrese graduated from Middlebury College in Vermont with a B.A. in political science in 1989, where he studied with Murray Dry and Paul Nelson, before attending Oxford University on a Rhodes Scholarship.
 At Oxford's Pembroke College, he earned two master's degrees, one in politics and philosophy in 1991 and one in theology in 1993.
 He received his Ph.D. in political science from Boston College in 1998.

 Career

-From 1993 to 1995, Carrese was a teaching assistant at Boston College, and he taught at Middlebury from 1996 to 1998.
-After receiving his Ph.D., Carrese took a job at the Air Force Academy in Colorado Springs as an assistant professor of political science.
+From 1993 to 1995, Carrese was a teaching assistant at Boston College, and he taught at Middlebury College from 1996 to 1998.
+After receiving his Ph.D., Carrese took a position at the U.S. Air Force Academy in Colorado Springs as an assistant professor of political science.
 In 2000, he became an associate professor, and in 2003 a full professor.
 He was the co-founder of the Academy's great-books honors program, the Scholars Program, and served as its second Director.
-He was awarded a post-doctoral fellowship in the Government Department of Harvard University, 2000-2001; a Fulbright fellowship at University of Delhi in New Delhi, 2007-2008; and a research fellowship in the James Madison Program on American Ideals and Institutions, Politics Department, Princeton University in 2012-13.
-Carrese teaches several political science and social science courses at the Academy.
+He was awarded a post-doctoral fellowship in the Government Department of Harvard University, 2000–2001; a Fulbright fellowship at University of Delhi in New Delhi, 2007-2008; and a research fellowship in the James Madison Program on American Ideals and Institutions, Politics Department, Princeton University in 2012–13.
+At the Air Force Academy and at Arizona State University Carrese's teaching focuses on American political and constitutional thought, Western political philosophy, comparative political philosophy, statecraft and strategy, and civics.